-VMS Software, Inc., (VSI) is an independent software company licensed by Hewlett-Packard Development Company, L.P. to develop and support the OpenVMS operating system.
+VMS Software, Inc., (VSI) is an independent software company licensed by Hewlett Packard Enterprises to develop and support the OpenVMS operating system.
 As such, VSI does not produce computer hardware.
-In an effort to remain focused on software installation, this manual attempts to describe procedures in a manner that is compatible with industry standard console interfaces, such as EFI (Extensible Firmware Interface).
-HP Integrity servers use the EFI console, so with only minor variations among system models, users should have little trouble relating the information and examples to their systems.
+In an effort to remain focused on software installation, this manual attempts to describe procedures in a manner that is compatible with industry standard console interfaces, such as UEFI (Unified Extensible Firmware Interface).
+All current models of HPE Integrity servers use the UEFI console, so with only minor variations among models, users should have little trouble relating the information and examples to their systems.

 Users of this manual are expected to obtain and reference as needed, any additional documentation specific to their hardware.
-Users are expected to know how to identify the various devices involved in their installation and be familiar with the console commands that are available on thier system.
+Users are expected to know how to identify the various devices involved in their installation and be familiar with the console commands that are available on their system.

-A Proud Heritage
+2. A Proud Heritage

-Users familiar with our product have known it as simply "VMS" ever since it's inception in the mid 1970's by DEC (Digital Equipment Corporation).
+Users familiar with our product have known it as simply "VMS" ever since it's inception in the mid 1970's by Digital Equipment Corporation (DEC).
 VMS stands for "Virtual Memory System", which is a revolutionary technological innovation of that period.
 The original "VAX" (Virtual Address eXtension) architecture was a predominant 32-bit architecture for nearly a decade until it was superceded by the high-performance Alpha 64-bit architecture in the late 1990's.
-In the first decade of this century, VMS was ported to the Intel Itanium (IA64) architecture where it runs today on the full lineup of HP Integrity servers.
+In the first decade of this century, VMS was ported to the Intel Itanium (IA64) architecture where it runs today on the full lineup of HPE Integrity servers.